WatweA/watwea/README.md

 *   Ran pairwise analyses and regressions to find assets with highly correlated daily returns
 *   Developed a recurrent neural network to predict the future ratio of equity prices to inform pairs-trading

-## SNARL, SNARL is Not A Rogue-Like
+## SNARL - SNARL is Not A Rogue-Like
 _Feb.
 2021_ to _May.
 2021_
 *	**_Languages and Software_**: Java, Maven, TCP, Java Swing, IntelliJ IDE, Junit
 *   Developed a turn-based, roguelike game with TCP-based networking to support remote game clients, and a local game API to support a client GUI or AI plugins for in-game adversaries.